HTTP-RPC/Kilo/README.md

       }
     ]

-and could be obtained by a GET request for `/math`.

 ## Implementations
 Support currently exists for implementing HTTP-RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
 Support for other platforms may be added in the future.
 Contributions are welcome.